This site is intended for US eye care professionals only.

 Longest continuously enrolled GA programs1-3

-2-year Phase 3 trials & ongoing 3-year extension trial2,4
+2-year Phase 3 trials & ongoing 3-year extension trial 2,4

 SYFOVRE® (pegcetacoplan injection) OAKS and DERBY trial icon